Owen Sound Reinforcement

 We value what you have to say about this project.
 An Environmental Study on this proposal will be conducted and will include consultation with affected landowners, Indigenous communities, municipalities, government agencies and others.
-Communicating with affected landowners and local communities will be a priority for Union Gas, as it has been on many other projects we've undertaken in Ontario.
+Communicating with affected landowners and local communities will be a priority for us, as it has been on many other projects we've undertaken in Ontario.

 The final Environmental Study will be included in an application to the Ontario Energy Board (OEB) whose approval is required before this project can proceed.
 If approved, construction could take place in the spring of 2019.